Ming Liu

 Jinjin Zhang

 Jinjin Zhang completed her master degree at Hangzhou Normal University in 2022 under the supervision of Prof. Shouchun Yin, working on supramolecular self-assembly and biological function materials.
 In June 2022, Jinjin Zhang joined Prof. Liu’s group as research assistant in ZJU-Hangzhou Global Scientific and Technological Innovation Center, focusing on developing organic molecular materials and their applications in biology.
+Now, Jinjin continue her research as a Phd student.

 Research Assistant